RishabhDixit1/VisualMatch/README.md

 How to Run This Project
 You only need Docker and Git installed on your machine.
-Clone the repository: https://github.com/RishabhDixit1/VisualMatch.git Use code with caution.
+Clone the repository: https://github.com/RishabhDixit1/VisualMatch.git

-Sh
-Navigate into the project directory: cd VisualMatch
+Navigate into the project directory:
-Use code with caution.
-Sh
 Build and run the containers:
 This single command starts the frontend, backend, and database. docker-compose up --build
-Use code with caution.
-Sh
 Note: The first launch will take several minutes to download the ML model and build the images.
 Subsequent launches will be much faster.
 Access the application:
 Open your web browser and go to: